jasonnoble/lrthw_exercises_888/intro/Readme.md

 > What are the three most essential skills that a beginner programmer needs to know?

-They are A, B and C
+They are B, C and D

 > Please explain these three skills in your own words.